-- (a) Street trees of a type listed in the NC Department of Transportation's Guidelines for Planting within Highway Right-of-Way (undated) as being hardy plants for landscaping purposes shall be provided in an amount equivalent to at least one tree for every 30 feet of road frontage and shall be located within the amenity area required in sub-section 3(b) above including along any side street.
+(a) Street trees of a type listed in the NC Department of Transportation's (NCDOT's) Guidelines for Planting within Highway Right-of-Way (undated) as being hardy plants for landscaping purposes shall be provided in an amount equivalent to at least one tree for every 30 feet of road frontage and shall be located within the amenity area required in sub-section 3(b) above including along any side street.
 In the event one or more of the listed types of trees are not available or conducive to the proposed development, specific approval from the Town Council for the alternative tree specimens to be planted is mandatory.
 All street trees shall be a minimum of two inch caliper at time of planting.
-Additional plantings in pots or boxes are strongly encouraged; and - (b) Developments within this overlay district shall be exempt from the street tree requirements of Section 1102.N.
+Additional plantings in pots or boxes are strongly encouraged; and (b) Developments within this overlay district shall be exempt from the street tree requirements of Section 1102.N.
 Landscaping for the yard space and off-street parking areas shall be the same as required by Section 1102.N for any proposed development.
-Off-street parking and driveways.
+5. Off-street parking and driveways.

-- (a) Off-street parking shall be provided as required by Article XII, and the preferred design being that the individual spaces are parallel, with internal drives perpendicular, to the right-of-way.
-Furthermore, the developer is encouraged to align off-street parking spaces in a manner consistent with adjacent developed non-residential properties and engage in shared parking or using remote parking as allowed by Article XII; - (b) Off-street parking areas shall be separated from buildings and public sidewalks with decorative amenities, landscaping or grassed open areas or other appropriate means to afford pedestrian safety; - (c) For corner lots along Dunn Road, driveway access shall be restricted to the side street; and - (d) In order to facilitate traffic flow on Dunn Road, driveways shall be restricted whenever an existing driveway is located within 300 feet with interconnectivity to the affected property; and (e) Regardless of any provision or requirement of this section, all improvements of properties adjacent to the right-of-way shall be located so that parking, stopping, storage, and maneuvering of vehicles on the right-of-way will not be necessary in order for the vehicles or patrons to be properly served, and shall not restrict the sight distance of adjacent drives.
+(a) A maximum of one row of off-street parking may be provided between the structure and the right-of-way; all other off-street parking areas shall be located to the rear or side of the principal structure being served.
+Off-street parking shall be provided as required by Article XII, and the preferred design being that the individual spaces are parallel, with internal drives perpendicular, to the right-of-way.
+Furthermore, tThe developer is encouraged to align off-street parking spaces in a manner consistent with adjacent developed non-residential properties and engage in shared parking or using remote parking as allowed by Article XII; (b) Off-street parking areas shall be separated from buildings and public sidewalks with decorative amenities, landscaping or grassed open areas or other appropriate means to afford pedestrian safety; (c) For corner lots along Dunn Road, driveway access shall be restricted to the side street; and (d) In order to facilitate traffic flow on Dunn Road, driveways shall be restricted whenever an existing driveway is located within 300 feet with interconnectivity to the affected property; and (e) Regardless of any provision or requirement of this section, all improvements of properties adjacent to the right-of-way shall be located so that parking, stopping, storage, and maneuvering of vehicles on the right-of-way will not be necessary in order for the vehicles or patrons to be properly served, and shall not restrict the sight distance of adjacent drives.
 6. Interconnectivity.